Director: Robert Laumbach, MD, MPH

 Co-Directors: Joanna Burger, PhD; Laura Liang, DrPH

 Members: Emily Barrett, PhD; Brian Buckley, PhD; Michael Gochfeld, MD, PhD; Judith Graber, PhD; Nancy Fiedler, PhD; Mark Robson, PhD

 Coordinator: Kerry Margaret Butch; Staff: Kimi Nakata, MSW, MPH

-MISSION of the Community Outreach and Engagement Core (COEC): to work with New Jersey communities to identify, investigate, and act to address environmental health concerns.
-COEC provides a link between environmental health researchers and community members, to increase understanding of the impact of the environment on human health and foster two-way dialogue on research findings and current research priorities.
+MISSION of the Community Engagement Core (CoEC): to work with New Jersey communities to identify, investigate, and act to address environmental health concerns.
+CoEC provides a link between environmental health researchers and community members, to increase understanding of the impact of the environment on human health and foster two-way dialogue on research findings and current research priorities.

 COEC brings young “Future Researchers” from New Jersey high schools and colleges who are currently studying science to meet with Rutgers science and medicine faculty, and observe lab science firsthand.

 In summer of 2016, the new Toxicology, Health and Environmental Disease (THED) High School Summer Program brought a diverse group of students from 30 high schools in 4 states to learn about laboratory techniques and analysis, and career opportunities in medicine, pharmacy, toxicology, environmental health science, and research.
 Graduate students and faculty of the Joint Graduate Program in Toxicology taught and worked with THED students on cellular injury, cellular response, and genetic predisposition.
 The successful THED Program began in the summer of 2013.